Sean-Dickey-thycotic-com/ssi-docs/connectwise-control/config/index.md

 The extension provides the following features:

-* Users can connect to a Secret Server instance
+* Users can connect to a Secret Server instance.
-* Users can search and select folders
+* Users can search and select folders.
-* Users can search and select secrets located within a folder
+* Users can search and select secrets located within a folder.
-* Users can pass the userid/password (and domain) to the Connected Machine
+* Users can pass the userid/password (and domain) to the Connected Machine.

 Please see the following sections in order to configure Connectwise Control.